cyverse/irods-adm/coding-standards-bash.md

 ExecName="`basename \"\`readpath -m \\\"$0\\\"\`\"`"
 ```

-__TODO review the following in a browser__

 ### Arithmetic

 Use `(( ))` or `$(( ))` instead of `expr`, `let`, or `$[ ]` when doing arithmetic.

+__TODO review the following in a browser__

 Since `expr` is a utility program instead of a shell builtin, quoting can be error prone.
+Also, it
+takes a lot longer to execute than the shell's builtin arithmetic.

 ```bash
 prompt> echo $(expr 2 * 3)